-Are you afraid of the water?
+Are you uncomfortable in the water?
 Have you ever been on holiday and wished you could get in the ocean for a quick dip?
 If the answer is yes, you are not alone!
 According to a recent article published by Swim England 1 in 3 adults cannot swim 25m.
 However it is worth noting that it’s never too late.
-If you live in London there are plenty of adult only swimming schools who can help you conquer your fear of the water and if you are not afraid of the water but cannot swim in the deep end they can also help with this.
+If you live in London there are plenty of adult only swimming schools who can help you transition from uncomfortable in the water to competent in swimming.

 What do you need?

 The desire to give it a go, at least for one initial lesson.
 This should help with getting an idea of what to expect.
-Purchasing proper swimwear and goggles is a must.
-Baggy shorts will make it more difficult, I would recommend purchasing proper swim wear and goggles.
+Purchasing proper swimwear and goggles is a must, baggy shorts will make it more difficult.
 The goggles I would suggest purchasing are zoggs predator flex with clear lenses, mirrored or darkened lenses are best for outdoor swimming.

 First things first

 Before you learn how to swim or move your body in the water you need to get comfortable with blowing into the water through your nose and mouth and holding your breath.
 Should you keep your eyes open or closed??
 The answer is of course open, if you close them you may tense up in expectation of something happening.
 Floating while blowing into the water is the next step, then kicking, then arms, then breathing and then eventually timing everything together.

 It generally takes about 10-20 hours of lessons to be able to swim one length front crawl.
 I have taught a few in 3-5 lessons however I have taught someone who took close to 40 lessons to be able to swim 25m front crawl with breathing, it is different for everyone.

 How is your breathing when you swim?